jeremybytes/core-cli-30/DemoWalkthrough.md

 In Visual Studio, right-click on the "People.txt" file and select "Properties".
 Change the "Copy to Output Directory" setting to "Copy always".

 If you are using Visual Studio Code, you can manually change the "people-api.csproj" file to add this setting.
 Here is the completed project file.
-Note the "ItemGroup" section.
+Note the "ItemGroup" section:

 ```xml
 <Project Sdk="Microsoft.NET.Sdk.Web">